anichakra/pilot/README.md

   http://localhost:8080/vehicle

 ```
-Run the src/main/resources/vehicle.json to load the sample vehicles in database.
-Use the bulk save method:
+Use the src/main/resources/vehicle.json to load the sample vehicles in database.
+Run the multiple vehicle save method:
 ```
  curl --header "Content-Type: application/json" \
   --request POST \